ishtiyaque/Coeus_artifact/README.md

 The figure will be available in a file named <code>single-machine-matrix-vector.pdf</code> in the <code>matmult</code> directory.

-## Matrix-vector product over a cluster of machines
+## Matrix-vector product over a cluster of machines (Figure 9)

 Coeus follows a master-worker architecture to support large-scale matrix vector product.
 The master receives the query and necessary keys from the client and distributes the computation task among a set of worker machines.
 In this part, we will describe how to perform this distributed matrix-vector product computation and regenerate the graph in Figure 9.
 The experiments involve three types of processes: a client process, a master process, and a number of worker processes.
 Ideally, each process should run on a separate machine.
 However, it is possible to run multiple processes on the same machine, the results might not look as expected in that case though.

 ### Build
 First, clone this repo in each of the client, master, and worker machines.
+Then, build the relevant part in each machine.

-To compile master code, run:
+To build master code, run:

     cd step1/server/master
     cmake .
     make

-To compile worker code, run:
+To build worker code, run:

     cd step1/server/worker
     cmake .
     make

-To compile client code, run:
+To build client code, run:

     cd step1/client
     cmake .